 A more pleasant memory for Doyle is the time he spent with Red Sox owner Tom Yawkey.
 "I was always in the clubhouse early and he was usually around, so we got to talk.
 What a gentleman.
 He was a 'man's man.'
 I really enjoyed him."

-The Red Sox overcame the fears of the press and their fans, clinching the Eastern Division title with a 5-2 win over the Cleveland Indians on September 27.
+The Red Sox overcame the fears of the press and their fans, clinching the Eastern Division title on September 27.
 The team then prepared to meet the West Division winning Oakland Athletics in the American League Championship Series.

 The Oakland Athletics had won three straight World Championships, and after winning 98 games to lead the American League West they were heavily favored to defeat the Red Sox in the 1975 Championship Series.
 But Boston won the first two games in Fenway Park, and hung on for a 5-3 victory in Oakland to sweep the A's in three straight games.